gitnitesh1995/UEFI-Bootloader/Readme.md

 This is the command for concatenating and displaying the content of files.

+**HelloWorld.c:**

-**HelloWorld.c:** This is the file whose content you want to display.
+This is the file whose content you want to display.

 ```
 nano HelloWorld.c
 ```
+**nano:**

+This is the name of the text editor.
+Nano is a simple, command-line-based text editor that is easy to use for basic text editing tasks.

+**HelloWorld.c:**

+This is the file you want to edit.
+It specifies the file named HelloWorld.c in the current directory or the specified path.

 /** @file
   This sample application bases on HelloWorld PCD setting to print "UEFI Hello World!" to the UEFI Console.